 \section{Conclusions}

-We have studied the astrochemical conditions in 10 positions in a massive IRDC.
+We have studied the astrochemical conditions in ten positions in a massive IRDC.
 The abundances of eight species were measured via line emission observed from single dish IRAM-30m telescope observations, in combination with total mass surface density measurements from both {\it Herschel} dust emission and NIR+MIR extinction maps.
 The dust emission maps also enabled a measurement of temperature of the positions.
-To interpret these results an extensive grid of gas-grain astrochemical models was computed, exploring the effects of density, temperature, visual extinction of the Galactic FUV radiation field and cosmic ray ionization rate on the time evolution of the abundances of the observed species.
-Furthermore, additional parameters and features of the models, i.e., CO ice binding energy and effect of cosmic ray induced desorption, including an exploration of the transient heating temperature, were explored.
+To interpret these results an extensive grid of gas-grain astrochemical models was computed, exploring the effects of density, temperature, visual extinction of the Galactic FUV radiation field and cosmic ray ionisation rate on the time evolution of the abundances of the observed species.
+Furthermore, additional parameters and features of the models, which are CO ice binding energy and effect of cosmic ray induced desorption, including an exploration of the transient heating temperature, were explored.

-With various restrictions on the density, temperature and visual extinction, the standard astrochemical models (Grid 1) that best match CO, $\rm HCO^+$ and $\rm N_2H^+$ (Case 1) and all species (Case 2) have been found.
-For Case 1 fitting, these generally favor early time solutions (i.e., $t\sim 10^5\:$yr), driven by CO freeze-out timescales, and with relatively low CRIRs.
+With various restrictions on the density, temperature, and visual extinction, the standard astrochemical models (Grid 1) that best match CO, $\rm HCO^+$ and $\rm N_2H^+$ (Case 1) and all species (Case 2) have been found.
+For Case 1 fitting, these generally favour early time solutions (i.e. $t\sim 10^5\:$yr), driven by CO freeze-out timescales, and with relatively low CRIRs.
 However, there are islands of low $\chi^2$ at later times and higher CRIRs.
-Furthermore, Case 2 fitting can prefer these later times, although with worse values of $\chi^2$.
+Furthermore, later times can be preferable for Case 2 fittings, although with worse values of $\chi^2$.

 We have discussed several aspects of the methodology that may be producing systematic errors, including the possibility of CO envelope contamination, high sensitivity to precise values of temperature near 15~K (or equivalently CO-ice binding energy assumptions) and cosmic ray induced desorption.